 Hoop Stress Definition

-A hoop stress is a measure of stress contained within a thin walled tube under an axial stress.
+Hoop stress is a measure of stress contained within a thin-walled tube under axial stress.

 How to calculate hoop stress?